-Improved Prosthetic Hand Gains A Lighter Touch And Easy Grip
+Improved Prosthetic Hand Has A Lighter Touch And Easy Grip

 Using the device required a researcher's direct supervision.
 For the LUKE Arm to be routinely usable at home, researchers would like to come up with a device that can be implanted inside the body, like a pacemaker.
 Though Utah companies are working on a wireless version of the device, it has only been tested in animals so far.

-George and his collaborators hope next to get FDA approval to begin testing their modified LUKE Arm in larger groups of people, and in the participants' own homes instead of the lab.
+George and his collaborators hope next to get approval from the Food and Drug Administration to begin testing their modified LUKE arm in larger groups of people, and in the participants' own homes instead of the lab.
 They are now testing a prosthetic arm whose electronic controls can be strapped to the waist, which would make it easier for patients to use without supervision.

 'Phantom pain' temporarily eased